SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     - Press generate.

+3. If you are comfortable with the commandline, this is by far the easiest and least error-prone way of compiling the project.
+Otherwise skip to steps 4 and 5 that uses Visual Studio .
+    - Open x64 native tools command prompt.
+On Windows 10, open the stat menu and click on "All Apps".
+Find the Visual Studio folder (e.g. "Microsoft Visual Studio 2012"), open it, and click on "Open VS2012 x64 Native Tools Command Prompt."
+    - Navigate to the build folder specified in CMake.
+    - Run :code:`msbuild ALL_BUILD.vcxproj /p:Configuration=Release`.
+    - Done.
+Ignore steps 4 and 5.

-3. Open Visual Studio, select File -> Open Project/Solution -> Open and choose :code:`SuperBuildSimpleITK` solution.
+4. Open Visual Studio, select File -> Open Project/Solution -> Open and choose :code:`SuperBuildSimpleITK` solution.

     .. figure:: _static/WindowsInstallationOpenSolution.png
         :align: center